-- IssuerCraft3, a Washington nonprofit corporation and 501(c)(3) tax-exempt organization.
-(See "Description of the Organization" on Page 6). - Securities Offered Craft3 Community Impact Notes ("Notes").
-(See Appendix A, Description of Notes and Appendix B Form of Unsecured Promissory Note).
+Issuer Craft3, a Washington nonprofit corporation and 501(c)(3) tax-exempt organization.

+(See "Description of the Organization" on Page 6).

+Securities Offered Craft3 Community Impact Notes ("Notes").
+(See Appendix A, Description of Notes and Appendix B - Form of Unsecured Promissory Note).
 Interest rates are fixed at the time of issue.
 (See Interest Rate Sheet).
-Terms and maturities are fixed for 1 year, 2 years, 3 years, 5 years, 7 years, and 10 years. - Offering Size Up to \$100,000,000 in aggregate principal issued and outstanding.
-As of the date of this Offering Memorandum, \$19,324,842.05 in aggregate Notes have been issued. - Investment Amount Notes are available in \$5,000 increments with a minimum investment of \$20,000 per Note, subject to Craft3's discretion. - Security Notes are unsecured general obligations of Craft3.
-No specific assets or revenues are pledged by Craft3 for the payment of Note obligations when due, and no reserve fund is established for the Notes. - Who May InvestAccredited investors, as defined in Rule 501(a) of Regulation D promulgated under the Securities Act.
+Terms and maturities are fixed for 1 year, 2 years, 3 years, 5 years, 7 years, and 10 years.

+Offering Size Up to \$100,000,000 in aggregate principal issued and outstanding.
+As of the date of this Offering Memorandum, \$19,324,842.05 in aggregate Notes have been issued.

+Investment Amount Notes are available in \$5,000 increments with a minimum investment of \$20,000 per Note, subject to Craft3's discretion.

+Security Notes are unsecured general obligations of Craft3.
+No specific assets or revenues are pledged by Craft3 for the payment of Note obligations when due, and no reserve fund is established for the Notes.

+Who May Invest Accredited investors, as defined in Rule 501(a) of Regulation D promulgated under the Securities Act.
 In accordance with applicable securities regulations, all investors must submit financial information that allows Craft3 to verify the investor's status as meeting the definition above.
-(See Appendix C Application to Purchase Note and Investor Questionnaire). - How to Invest Prospective noteholders must execute an Application to Purchase Note and Investor Questionnaire, in the forms accompanying this Offering Memorandum.
+(See Appendix C - Application to Purchase Note and Investor Questionnaire).

+How to InvestProspective noteholders must execute an Application to Purchase Note and Investor

+Questionnaire, in the forms accompanying this Offering Memorandum.
 (See Appendix C).
 If an Application to Purchase Note is accepted, Craft3 will execute and deliver a Note.
 (See Appendix B).
 Craft3 may reject any offer to purchase a Note in its sole discretion.
 Payment may be made by certified check, cashier's check, ACH, or wire transfer of immediately available funds.
-Applications will be accepted via email to ImpactNotes@Craft3.org.
-(See "Method of Offering" on Page 18). - Use of Proceeds Craft3 intends to use the proceeds from this Offering to capitalize mission-aligned loans, including those to entrepreneurs, small businesses, nonprofit organizations, individuals, and others who do not normally have access to credit, and which result in outcomes that strengthen the economic, ecological, and family resilience of Pacific Northwest communities.
-(See "Use of Proceeds" on Page 17). - Restrictions onInvestors may not sell or transfer their Notes without Craft3's prior written consent,Transferwhich may be withheld in Craft3's sole discretion.
+Applications will be accepted via email to lmpactNotes@Craft3.org.
+(See "Method of Offering" on Page 18).

+Use of Proceeds Craft3 intends to use the proceeds from this Offering to capitalize mission-aligned loans, including those to entrepreneurs, small businesses, nonprofit organizations, individuals, and others who do not normally have access to credit, and which result in outcomes that strengthen the economic, ecological, and family resilience of

+Pacific Northwest communities.
+(See "Use of Proceeds" on Page 17).

+Pacific Northwest communities.
+(See Ose of Proceeds on Page 17).

+Transfer

+Restrictions on Investors may not sell or transfer their Notes without Craft3's prior written consent, which may be withheld in Craft3's sole discretion.